 Figure 6-4 shows the relative contribution of the three sectors to base energy use, technical potential and economic potential.
 The residential sector represents the largest share of base energy, and an even larger share of potential savings.
-The commercial sectors contribution to technical savings is the same as its share of base use, but its contribution to economic potential is higher, 32 percent compared to 27 percent.
+The commercial sectors contribution to technical savings is similar to the same as its share of base use (26 and 27 percent, respectively). but its contribution to economic potential is higher, 3332 percent compared to 27 percent.
 Industrial's share of potential is smaller than its share of overall base use.